Domain Management: Disclose Contacts Publicly (whois)

 Domain Management: Renew a domain

-To renew the domain you have two options, from the renewals panel or from the domain management panel.
-Below are the two options.
-1.- Renewal panel.
-In the "Basic List of Services" you must access the renewal panel at the top of the screen, where you ...
+To renew your domain you have two options, from the renewals panel or from the domain management panel.
+Below we detail both options.
+1.- Renewals panel.
+In the "Basic service list" you must access the renewals panel that you will find at the top of ...

 Glossary of domain terms